rhysbrooks1/CS321-002-s25-team-09/README.md

 helpful video that shows how to use Linux command line tools for analyzing log files for specific patterns and attacks:
-[Analyzing Log Files For Attacks](https://www.youtube.com/watch?v=L2BFDyYknIg&ab_channel=Hackpens)[15m] (yes, this is an time-warped advertisement for CS153 :-))
+[Analyzing Log Files For Attacks](https://www.youtube.com/watch?v=L2BFDyYknIg&ab_channel=Hackpens)[15m] (yes, this is a time-warped advertisement for CS153 :-))

 However, the approach shown in video will be slow if we had hundreds of large log files.
 Writing a custom program that not only processes the log files but converts them into a data